 - Nami Island, incredibly scenic all-year-round, boasts different naturescapes every season.
 1.5-2.5 hrs away from Seoul, depending on which method of transport you use.
-Tours afford simplest accessibility.
+Tours afford the simplest accessibility.

 - Busan can take up to 5 hrs by car, but down to 2.5 hrs via any of the faster trains.
 The second biggest Korean city after Seoul, Busan is at the southernmost tip and thus a busy coastal city – accompanying a huge party scene.
-Though the same transportation modes will be available, they might run on slightly different ways with which to navigate.
+Though the same transportation modes will be available, they might run in slightly different ways with which to navigate.
 This article, as well as the blog’s other posts, provide a good idea of what Busan has to offer.

 Here are some National Parks, historical fortresses and other wondrous experiences not too far from Seoul.